The cost of life: historical vote on transparency

 By demanding greater transparency, this resolution rebalances the negotiating framework and facilitates cooperation between states.
 It will now be possible to better understand and be aware of the real value of new health products, and to move towards fairer prices, allowing access to the best care for all in sustainable health systems.

 This resolution represents democratic progress, as it strengthens the right to information, and also progress for global public health.
 Transparency and cooperation between states will make it possible to move towards more affordable prices, no longer based on maximizing profits.

-We celebrate this resolution as a first step towards a fairer system.
+We celebrate this resolution as first step towards a fairer system.
 The commitments made by this proposal must now be followed by concrete measures across Europe and further clarity on markups, production costs, research and development costs, and transparency over the sources of investment.